maxhbr/LDBcollector/md/QPL-1.0.md

     Conditions:
     AND
-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/537", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/537", _condition_conditionType = OBLIGATION, _condition_name = Enables the recipient to receive and use the source code corresponding to the item in question., _condition_description = No fee shall be charged in excess of the cost of transferring the data.}
+      OBLIGATION: Enables the recipient to receive and use the source code corresponding to the item in question.
+(No fee shall be charged in excess of the cost of transferring the data.)

-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/538", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/538", _condition_conditionType = OBLIGATION, _condition_name = expressly grant the recipient of the item a license to use and distribute the item, and any modifications thereof, in both executable and source code form., _condition_description = }
+      OBLIGATION: expressly grant the recipient of the item a license to use and distribute the item, and any modifications thereof, in both executable and source code form.

-      OlCondition {_condition_schemaVersion = "0.1", _condition_uri = "http://open-license.hitachi.com/conditions/539", _condition_baseUri = "http://open-license.hitachi.com/", _condition_id = "conditions/539", _condition_conditionType = OBLIGATION, _condition_name = Supply copies of items not available to the general public to early developers of the software upon request from them., _condition_description = }
+      OBLIGATION: Supply copies of items not available to the general public to early developers of the software upon request from them.

 (source: Hitachi open-license)